Image Sequence Stimuli

 - Clicking Next moves to the next image.
 On the last image, Next finishes the task.

-- If Auto-advance is enabled, images also advance automatically after the specified number of seconds.
+- If Auto-advance is enabled, images also advance automatically after the configured interval (in milliseconds).
+If Show Countdown is also enabled, the remaining time is shown counting down.

 - If Randomize sequence order is enabled, the image order is shuffled when the session starts and stays fixed for that participant.